 Once you're ready to evaluate test results, it's time to analyze and tactfully react.

-There will be four major categories that you’re going to want to pay some extra attention to, categories which will make the results that much easier to figure out.
+There will be four major categories that you're going to want to pay some extra attention to, categories that will make the results that much easier to figure out.